Butter Cookies

 Instructions

-• Preheat oven to 350.
-Combine 1 cup sugar, 1/2 teaspoon salt, and 1 & 1/4 cups (10 ounces) of room temperature butter in a mixing bowl and cream together with a hand mixer on medium-low speed.
+• Preheat the oven to 350°F. Combine 1 cup sugar, ½ tsp salt, and 1¼ cups (10 oz.) of room temperature butter in a mixing bowl and cream with a hand mixer on medium-low speed.

 Creamed butter and sugar in a glass mixing bowl.

-• In a separate bowl, beat 3 egg yolks and 1 teaspoon vanilla extract together.
+• In a separate bowl, beat 3 egg yolks and 1 tsp vanilla extract together.

 Eggs and vanilla mixed together in a pot with a whisk.